yjmorales/php-core/README.md

             - '%personal_page_sender_email%'
             - '%personal_page_sender_name%'

- - For security reasons the sendgrid apy is held by an environmental variable `env(SENDGRID_API_KEY)`
+ - For security reasons the sendgrid api key is held by an environmental variable `env(SENDGRID_API_KEY)`
  - The parameters `personal_page_sender_email` and `personal_page_sender_name` should be defined also by the application.